eemensch/ENGN4625-6625/_sources/Poly.md

 ---
 Phasor diagram: three-phase voltages.
 ```
-The instantaneous voltages may be visualized by imagining {numref}`spin_phasor` where the vectors spin counterclockwise with angular velocity $\omega$.
+The instantaneous voltages may be visualised by imagining {numref}`spin_phasor` where the vectors spin counterclockwise with angular velocity $\omega$.
 The instantaneous voltages are just projections of the vectors of this “pinwheel” onto the horizontal axis.

 Consider connecting these three voltage sources to three identical loads, each with complex impedance $\mathbf{Z}$, as shown in {numref}`3p_balanced`